kassu11/AMK-java/src/object_oriented_programming/week_02/chapter_03/task_06/readme.md

-# Task 5: Library Statistics
+# Task 6: Library Users

-Implement methods in the `Library` class to calculate and display statistics about the books in the library:

-- `getAverageBookRating()`: This method should calculate and return the average rating of all books in the library.

-- `getMostReviewedBook()`: This method should return the book with the highest number of reviews.
+Create a `User` class with attributes like name, age, and a list of borrowed books.
+Modify the `Library` class to keep track of library users and their borrowed books.